Quantifying the Impact of Label Noise on Federated Learning: Discussions

 \section{Discussions}

 In this section, we discuss the limitation and potential application of our work.

 \textbf{Improving theoretical bounds:} We prove a linear upper bound for the generalization error, and the bound is consistent with numerical results.
 However, the upper bound can be loose.
-One can provide a lower bound or improve the upper bound by making more restrictive assumptions and a simpler setting.
+One can provide a lower bound or improve the upper bound by making more restrictive assumptions.
 For example, one can consider a regression task with MSE loss function that provides nicer theoretical properties \cite{jasonlee-label-noise}.

 \textbf{More comprehensive experiments:} Our experiments use a small number of clients, which applies to cross-silo FL.
 In future research, we plan to study the impact of label noise with a larger number of clients (e.g., as in cross-device FL).